anilev6/HumanResponseBot/README.md

 The user presses `/start`, accepts [Terms and Conditions](ConsentForm_v2.pdf), and receives a one-button menu with the number of tasks left.
 After pressing the button, a task appears.
 Once the task is answered, the menu appears again.
 This cycle continues until all tasks are completed.
 The single button menu design allows users to safely exit the chat after completing any task without leaving the conversation in an unresolved state.
-To entartain the contributor a little bit [a trivial gamification approach was applied](https://www.researchgate.net/publication/274963385_How_enterprises_play_Towards_a_taxonomy_for_enterprise_gamification) via emoji.
+To entartain the contributor a little bit, [a trivial gamification approach](https://www.researchgate.net/publication/274963385_How_enterprises_play_Towards_a_taxonomy_for_enterprise_gamification) was applied via emoji.

 The bot delivers the results to the admins in their chats as soon as the results are ready, in the form of a .json file that includes human answers to the tasks.
 The admin can additionally export logs and other documents from MongoDB, or any other chosen database that is used for [persistence](app.py) in order to document the process.